WugOva/WUG/README.md

 efficiency and improve your web skill.

 ## Share and ask
-Do you have anything to share or ask? [https://github.com/WugOva/WUG/issues/6](Here) is the right place
+Do you have anything to share or ask?
+[Here](https://github.com/WugOva/WUG/issues/6) is that right place.
+This is not a place just for WUG so everybody can contribute here.
+But ask solid and reasonable question ;)